Menopause marks the permanent end to a person’s menstrual cycle (AMS 2022.)

 Potential causes of early menopause include:

-- Cytotoxic treatments including chemotherapy and radiotherapy, which are toxic to the ovaries
+Cytotoxic treatments, including chemotherapy and radiotherapy, which can damage the ovaries

-About 60% of instances of early menopause have no known cause and are therefore referred to as idiopathic premature menopause (Better Health Channel 2018).
+About 60% of instances of POI have no known cause (Better Health Channel 2024).

 Risk Factors for Early Primary Ovarian Insufficiency